abohannon/socialite/README.md

 * Ability to receive push notifications when a friend RSVPs to the same place
 * Archive or calendar or past places you visited
 * Ability to sort/search places by category
-* User authentication needs to be included in a simple component; currently, both Login and Signup forms are separate components with a lot of duplicated code.
+* User authentication needs to be included in a single component; currently, both Login and Signup forms are separate components with a lot of duplicated code.

 ## Contributing